priyanshu-codejee219/Geo_DSL/README.md

 ## DSL Description

 Geo_DSL uses simple English-like keywords and expressions to define points, lines, rays, segments, circles, loci, parameters, and animated sweeps.
+For a more detailed guide, go through the user guide present in the same repository

 ---